-Figure 4 shows areas of restocking by country since the year ending March 1976.
+Figure 4 shows reported areas of restocking by country since the year ending March 1976.
 It indicates an overall increase in restocking rates during the period.
-Over the same period, there has been a general increase in UK wood production (see www.forestry.gov.uk/forestry/infd-7aql5b).
+Over the same period, there has been a general increase in UK wood production (see www.forestry.gov.uk/forestry/infd-a9zjnu).

-The area of restocking fell significantly after a peak of 19 thousand hectares in 2006-07.
-This followed changes to grant support for restocking in Scotland, that may have resulted in some non-grant aided sitka spruce restocking being excluded from the estimates.
-Results from the Forestry Commission's Nursery Survey (an annual survey of forest nurseries in Great Britain) indicate that, despite a dip in the 2009/10 planting year, sales of Sitka spruce plants to Scotland have been relatively stable in recent years
+The reported area of restocking fell significantly after a peak of 19 thousand hectares in 2006-07.
+This followed changes to grant support for restocking in Scotland, that resulted in some non-grant aided sitka spruce restocking being excluded from the estimates.
+Results from the Forestry Commission's Nursery Survey (an annual survey of the main forest nurseries in Great Britain) indicate that, despite a dip in the 2009/10 planting year, sales of Sitka spruce plants to Scotland have been relatively stable in recent years

-The area of restocking has increased again during the past three years, and in 2014-15 approached the level of the 2006-07 peak.
+The chart shows that the reported area of restocking in 2015-16 represents a 23% fall from the previous year.
+This has followed changes to grant schemes across the UK.
 For further information, see the Data Sources and Methodology section of the Annex.

-Figure 4: Area of restocking, 1976 to 2015
+Figure 4: Area of restocking, 1976 to 2016